Sorry, you need to enable JavaScript to visit this website.

 Hotel Sales Tax Collections

-Following a sharp 72.6 percent decline in total hotel activity in 2020 and 2021 compared to 2019, District hotel sales tax revenues fully recovered by FY 2025.
+Following a sharp 72.6 percent decline in total hotel activity in 2021 compared to 2019, due to the COVID-19 pandemic, District hotel sales tax revenues fully recovered by FY 2023.
 Last fiscal year, hotel sales tax brought in $408 million, making up 19.5 percent of all sales tax collections and exceeding 2019 nominal levels by 27.8 percent.
-Inflation accounted for about 12 percent of the revenue growth between 2019 and 2025, leaving real hotel activity 12.6 percent higher in 2025 than before the pandemic.
+Inflation accounted for about 11 percent of hotel tax collections in 2025, leaving real hotel activity 13.4 percent higher than before the pandemic.

 General Rate (Retail) Sales Tax Collections

 In 2025, general retail sales tax revenue totaled $962 million, accounting for 46 percent of total sales tax revenue (Figure 2).
 This amount was 38.9 percent higher than the FY 2019 level in nominal terms.
-After adjusting for inflation, we find that only 21.6 percent of the retail tax growth from 2019 to 2025 was due to price increases.
-As a result, the District’s retail sales tax base grew by 8.9 percent over this period, including an 11.5 percent surge in 2022, driven by pent-up demand during the first two years of the pandemic.
-Since 2019, the city's real retail activity has grown steadily by an average of 1.4 percent annually.
+After adjusting for inflation, we find that 17.8 percent of the retail tax collections in 2025 were due to inflation.
+As a result, the District’s real retail sales tax collections grew by 14.2 percent over this period, including a one-year 12.8 percent surge in 2022, driven by pent-up demand during the first two years of the pandemic.
+Since 2019, the city's real retail activity has grown steadily by an average of 2.2 percent annually.

 Restaurant Sales Tax Collections

 According to Figure 3, nominal restaurant sales tax revenue grew by 27.1 percent from 2019 to 2025.
-During the same period, average restaurant prices across the District increased by 33.2 percent.
-After accounting for price increases, we find that restaurant sales volume declined 15 percent.
+During the same period, average restaurant prices across the District increased by 31.8 percent.
+After accounting for price increases, we find that the real value of restaurant tax collections declined 3.6 percent.
 The observed growth in restaurant sales tax revenue over this period was driven solely by rising prices, not by increased sales.

 During this period, the District's minimum wage increased from $14.00 in 2019 to $17.95 in 2025, a 28.2 percent rise, while the tipped minimum wage more than doubled from $4.45 to $10.00.
 However, the increase in the minimum wage was just one of many factors driving higher restaurant prices.
 Data from the national restaurant and food service industry reveal similar trends amid rising food input costs, higher rents, and increased operating expenses since the pandemic.

-Figure 3 also shows that recent restaurant sales volume peaked in 2023, dropped by 7.4 percent in 2024, and fell an additional 4.1 percent in 2025.
-This decline in restaurant sales volume over the past two years, combined with ongoing high price inflation, underscores the challenges the sector faces in returning to pre-pandemic levels of real activity.
+Figure 3 also shows that the real value of restaurant sales tax collections peaked in 2023 and fell by 4.4 percent in 2025.
+This indicates that the decline in restaurant sales volume over the past two years, combined with ongoing high price inflation, underscores the challenges the sector faces in returning to pre-pandemic levels of real activity.

 What is this Data?